bulletmark/edir/README.md

 ## Examples

-Rename and/or remove any files and directories in the current directory:
+Rename, remove, copy, and/or create files and directories in the current directory:

 ```
 $ edir